xanoxt/api-docs/whitepapers/cyber•Chain.md

 Synthetic rank is take as input natural rank expressed in `rshares`.
 This make possible to start calculate pagerank before payouts has been made.
 Conventional search engine work with nearly zero trust data.
 More than 200 factors used to calculate initial pagerank for a new document in the graph and find relevance to the search terms.
 Our novel approach allow to assign initial value based on sybil resistant voting.
 It is our belief that proposed approach can significantly simplify ranking and be more precise for information those nature is subjective.
 Though pagerank calculation is a trivial task we should estimate feasibility of doing so in a consensus computer such as Steem where scalability is limited with a less performant node and parallel processing [Steem Roadmap] or sharding is yet to be discovered [Ethereum Mauve].

 Recent study [http://www.vldb.org/pvldb/vol8/p1804-ching.pdf] shows that Facebook scale pagerank computation is doable (using Java based Giraph) for 1 trillion edges and 1.4B vertices in 600 minutes per iteration.
 Hence consensus computer made of commodity hardware will be able to process 1 iteration per 2 day for a 10B unique documents (SWAG for all blockchains + Git + Bittorent (https://arxiv.org/pdf/1009.3681.pdf) + IPFS).
 Our implementation is based on C++ thus can be more performant though is not guaranteed.
-Also we have opportunity to use the most performant CPUs and GPUs available operated by witnesses and not that is being used by cloud providers.
-Anyway our estimation prove that it is practically enough for proof-of-concept stage.
-Further research in the field of parallel consensus computing is necessary to achieve Google scale (10000x more documents) realtime decentralized computation of pagerank.
+Also we have opportunity to use the most performant GPUs available operated by witnesses and not that is being used by cloud providers [http://www.hipc.org/hipc2011/studsym-papers/1569513051.pdf].
+Anyway our estimation prove that it is practically enough to use CPU for proof-of-concept stage.
+GPU implementation can multiply computation capacity up to 1000x.
+But further research in the field of parallel consensus computing is necessary to achieve Google scale (10000x more documents) realtime decentralized computation of cyber•rank.

 Our model is recursive and require enormous amount of calculations which are limited within blockchain design.
 Model recalculation does not happens on a periodic basis rather it continuous.
 We consider to introduce consensus variable in addition to blocksize in order to target processing capacity of the network.
 Lets call it _computing target of documents per block_ or CTD.
 Any witness will be able to set a number of documents the network should recompute every block.
 The blockchain take as input computing target of legitimate witnesses and compute CTD as daily moving average.
 Based on CTD blockchain can schedule range of CIDs that should be recomputed by every witness per round.

-Both algorithms have strong proof in form of Google's $550 bln capitalization in 18 years and Steem $40 mln capitalization in 9 months.
+Both algorithms have strong proof in form of Google's $550 B capitalization in 18 years and Steem $40 M capitalization in 9 months.
 Combining both it is possible to empower the world with a new kind of search quality that has been (1) designed to index relevant document fast and (2) has inherent sybil protection.

 ## Self Indexing Dilemma